 Restricted Membership: A restricted member is an individual who is a paid employee (of the Club, section or association), a non-active coach, a performing professional skater or a professional dance partner.
 A restricted member is not permitted to hold elected office, may not vote at meetings, is not permitted to compete in qualifying competition, and is not permitted to officiate at tests or competitions – see Skate Canada By-law 1201(1)(c)(xi), By-law 1202(2) and Rule 2001.

-Active Member (Non voting rights) – CanPowerSkate members have no voting rights but may have a voice at the Annual General Meeting or Special Meeting of Members.
+Active Member (Non-voting rights) – CanPowerSkate members have no voting rights but may have a voice at the Annual General Meeting or Special Meeting of Members.
 These active members (non-voting rights) may not be represented by Special Members – Skate Canada By-law 1201(1)(c)(ii) and 1202(1)(e).

 LIABILITY